solana-labs/solana/docs/src/developing/programming-model/transactions.md

 trait to encode/decode instruction data for both token instructions as well as token account states.

+### Multiple instructions in a single transaction

+A transaction can contain any number of arbitrary instructions up to the serialized transaction's max size (currently `PACKET_DATA_SIZE = 1232`) or computational budget limit via CPI.
+This means a malicious user can craft various irregular transactions, like a transaction containing your program's de-initialize instructions _many times_ inside a single transaction.

+This means your program should be hardened properly for any instruction sequences.

+Note that this hardening should address this subtle one: resetting account data to uninitialized state explicitly, not blindly relying on runtime's usual deletion behavior for accounts with no lamports at the end of the transaction.

+That's because even after one of your instructions resets account's lamports to 0 for account deletion, the runtime doesn't immediately reset the account's data for subsequent instructions when executing the transaction (On the other hand, the runtime does reset such account's data for subsequent transactions).
+Thus, it's possible for your program to be tricked to do certain actions more than allowed even after intended termination of the account, if not hardened properly.

+This behavior difference between intra-transaction and inter-transaction is intentional for the shared memory program's workings.

 ## Signatures

 Each transaction explicitly lists all account public keys referenced by the